bioconda/bioconda-utils/docs/source/contributor/build-system.rst

 what happens during a build.

 Why so complicated?
-We have to work within the constraints of conda-build, Docker, and CircleCI, while simultaneously supporting the same build system on a local machine so contributors can test.
+We have to work within the constraints of conda-build, Docker, and Azure, while simultaneously supporting the same build system on a local machine so contributors can test.
 We also have isolated bioconda-utils from bioconda-recipes to better facilitate testing of the infrastructure, and to (one day!) make it general enough that others can use the framework for